If your child is ill, the most important thing to do is to listen to them.

-Your GP can treat your child and prescribe medicines.
+The GP can treat your child and prescribe medicines.
 Some health visitors, nurses and pharmacists can also diagnose illness and prescribe medicines for your child.

 If your child is ill, you can try your local pharmacy first.
 They'll tell you if your child needs to see a GP.
-If your child has signs of serious illness, contact your GP directly or take them straight to the A&E department of your local hospital.
+If your child has signs of serious illness, contact your GP surgery directly or take them straight to the A&E department of your local hospital.

 Most GP surgeries are very supportive towards parents of small children.
 Some will fit babies into surgeries without an appointment or see them at the beginning of surgery hours.
 Many GPs will also give advice over the phone.